bearlyMatt/lemon-1001d/content/about.md

 layout: page
 ---

-**John Doe** is a Senior Art Director from [Stockholm](https://en.wikipedia.org/wiki/Stockholm), Sweden.
-After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.
+**Leonie Clark** is a full-time student from [Edinburgh](https://en.wikipedia.org/wiki/Edinburgh), Scotland.
+After graduating from The University of Aberdeen with a degree in Music, she moved to Edinburgh to pursue a career in Secondary Music Teaching.

-His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
-Graphic Design USA named him a person to watch in 2019.
+She has a prolific output of community work, and is known to perform regularly for charity functions.

 >The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

-As a hobby, John Doe authors the most influential design blog in Sweden with over 100,000 page views a month.
-He lives in Stockholm with his beautiful wife and two boys.
+As a hobby, Leonie is a great advocate in journaling, and can often be found creating new planners.
+She continuously learns new instruments and is currently learning drumkit and acoustic guitar.
+If the time is just right, you might catch her with her nose in a good book, or trying to get through her never-ending Netflix watchlist.

 *Thank You for reading!*